 Liability for Injuries Caused by Negligence

 Medical treatment for serious injuries may involve high costs that exceed the limits of insurance policy coverage.
 When a hand, wrist, or finger injury was caused by another person’s negligence, a victim may be able to recover these costs by filing a personal injury case.
+Car accident lawyers assist in these cases.
 Many times, a negligent driver’s actions were the source of a collision.
 To show negligence, a victim must prove that they were owed a duty of care, that duty was breached by the defendant’s actions, those actions caused the injuries, and damages were incurred.

 All motorists owe others a duty to act reasonably under the given circumstances.
 If a driver is acting recklessly, such as by tailgating, speeding, or otherwise engaging in dangerous maneuvers, and this leads to an accident, they likely will be found negligent.
 If liability is established, a victim may recover compensation for medical costs, lost wages, loss of earning capacity, and property damage.
 Florida imposes a four-year statute of limitations for personal injury claims, which makes timing vital in ensuring that your rights are preserved.